Explore Eddyfi Technologies product lines

 Recognition from various inspection bodies and asset integrity engineers has resulted in phased array ultrasonic testing becoming the preferred technique for corrosion mapping.
 PAUT is widely used for in-service detection and characterization of corrosion in pipes, tanks, vessels, and other critical assets.
 With a larger footprint, PAUT probes can cover a larger surface at higher speeds leading to significant time reduction and enhanced resolution.
 Eddyfi Technologies offers the complete solution with its advanced phased array instruments, automated and manual scanners, probes, and wedges.

 When performing corrosion mapping with a water box, a synchronized gate must be used to monitor the variations in water column height.
-Capture™ software proposes this gate synchronization between the front surface echo and one or two backwall echoes to provide accurate remaining wall thickness measurements.
+Cypher® software proposes this gate synchronization between the front surface echo and one or two backwall echoes to provide accurate remaining wall thickness measurements.
 Two backwall echo measurements are typically done with pipes covered in paint and/or coatings.

 Productivity is influenced by time spent during inspection and analysis equally.
 When corrosion mapping, it is difficult to inspect an entire pipeline with a single scan.
 Operators need to move scanners along the length of the pipe and inspect the pipe in sections.
-Capture can stitch together these various scans, creating a larger file that contains the complete cartography of the pipe.
+Cypher can stitch together these various scans, creating a larger file that contains the complete cartography of the pipe.
 This larger cartography can then be analyzed entirely using an auto-sizing tool that automatically extracts all corroded areas, providing quick feedback on the integrity of the pipe.
 Learn more here.

-The Gekko and Mantis are both equipped with total focusing method technology.
+Cypher is equipped with total focusing method technology.
 When used for corrosion mapping, it allows for better detection of pitting compared to conventional UT and even PAUT inspections.
 As the ultrasonic energy is focused everywhere using larger apertures, the focal spot is relatively small providing higher sensitivity for the detection of small pitting.

 Weld Inspection